-The diverse people and institutions that make up the NatureServe network, including the member programs of Latin America and the Caribbean, Canada, and the United States, NatureServe Canada, and NatureServe staff, are united by a shared commitment to science-based conservation action.
-Working throughout the western hemisphere and beyond, our shared goal of conserving biological diversity spans our varied geographies, cultures, and languages.
+The diverse people and institutions that make up the NatureServe Network, including the member programs of Canada and the United States, NatureServe Canada, and NatureServe staff, are united by a shared commitment to science-based conservation action.

+Our shared goal of conserving biological diversity spans our varied geographies, cultures, and languages.

 Information technology is central to our pursuit of science-based conservation action.
 Our hardware and software assets enable management and transformation of data across the entire life cycle from collection to analysis, visualization, and decision-support.

-Development and maintenance of information technology assets can be a blessing or a burden to the network, requiring a thoughtful approach.
+Development and maintenance of information technology assets can be a blessing or a burden to the Network, requiring a thoughtful approach.
 The principles that follow are intended to minimize costs and maximize return while promoting internal collaboration and external sharing.